krikzz/MEGA-PRO/megaio-app/readme.txt

 .usb communication
 .rtc
 .get path to the current rom
-.lot of other potentially useful stuff in bios.c
+.lot of other stuff in bios.c

-usb.bat			load and run megaio.bin via usb string-read.bat		send some strings to the m68k
+usb.bat			load and run megaio.bin via usb string-read.bat		send some strings to the m68k cpy.bat			copy megaio.bin to sd via sub